Supabase OTP

 ### Still Receiving Magic Links Instead of OTP Codes

-1. **Check Email Templates**: Verify the template uses `{{ .Token }}` not `{{ .ConfirmationURL }}`
+1. **Email template**: Verify the template uses `{{ .Token }}` and not `{{ .ConfirmationURL }}`.

 ### OTP Code Not Arriving

-2. Verify the email address is correct
+2. Verify the email address or phone number is correct.

 ### Token Verification Fails